Women with pectus excavatum must be careful when choosing a bra. The right bra should make you feel confident and beautiful in your own body.

 Bras from high-end brands with lace and bling are pretty, but they also may be costly.
 Before adding them to your collection, make sure you like the style and the way they fit.
 Sometimes, buying classic pieces in black, white, or nude is a better option.
 Comfortable bras are the best for your condition.

 DO NOT SPEND EXTRA MONEY ON SOMETHING WITH BAD QUALITY

 With time, your bras will change their original shape.
 They will stretch out and will no longer do their job of keeping you comfortable and supported.

 Hand-wash your bra when you can.
 That is a tip for extending the life of your bra.
 It may not sound like the most practical option, but it can help.

-If a proper bra costs more than a wrong-fitting one, it’s a better deal to buy a few higher-end bras every couple of years, rather than buying ones that will worsen your situation.
+If a proper bra costs more than a wrong-fitting one, it’s better to buy a few higher-end bras every couple of years rather than buying ones that will worsen your situation.

-A right fitting bra that covers your concave chest can make you more comfortable in your skin.
-However, keep in mind that you’re still beautiful, despite your abnormalities.
+A right-fitting bra that covers your concave chest can make you more comfortable in your skin.
+However, remember that you’re still beautiful, despite your abnormalities.

 Learn to love yourself.
-Most girls with an inverted chest are shy of their bodies.
+Most girls with an inverted chests are shy about their bodies.
 They tend to hide their sternum from everybody.

 - Wakefield-Scurr J. Wearing an ill-fitting bra isn’t just uncomfortable, it’s bad for